robchahin/sso-wall-of-shame/index.md

 <summary>
 But it costs money to provide SAML support, so we can't offer it for free!
 </summary>
   While I'd like people to really consider it a <em>bare minimum</em> feature for business SaaS, I'm OK with it costing a little extra to cover maintenance costs.
-If you SSO support is a 10% price hike, you're not on this list.
+If your SSO support is a 10% price hike, you're not on this list.
 But these percentage increases are not maintenance costs, they're revenue generation because you know your customers have no good options.
 </details>

 ## Footnotes